chethan180/ESA/README.md

 PRODUCT_API_URL=http://localhost:<port number for product api server>/rest/v1
 ```

-Lastly, in the product_api and user_cart_api folders, run the following command to install all node.js dependencies:
+Lastly, in the server and server2 folders, run the following command to install all node.js dependencies:

 ```
 npm install